Development

 Common questions about this calculator

 Community Infrastructure Levy (CIL) is a planning charge on new development to fund local infrastructure like schools, parks, and transport.
 It's paid by the developer/landowner upon commencement of development.
-CIL is separate from S106 contributions and applies to most new buildings and extensions.
-Not all local authorities have adopted CIL - check your council's charging schedule.
+CIL is separate from S106 contributions and applies to most new buildings and extensions over 100sqm (or creating a new dwelling).
+Not all local authorities have adopted CIL—check your council's charging schedule.

-Each local authority sets CIL rates per square metre (sqm) based on development viability studies.
+Each local authority sets CIL rates per square metre based on development viability studies.
 Rates vary by location, use class, and charging zone.
 For example, Westminster charges £200-550/sqm for residential depending on zone, while some authorities charge £50/sqm or haven't adopted CIL.
-Rates are indexed annually using BCIS All-in Tender Price Index.
+Rates are indexed annually using BCIS All-in Tender Price Index—a 2020 rate might be 20%+ higher by 2024.

 Yes, if the existing building has been in lawful use for at least 6 months in the 3 years before planning permission, you can deduct that floor area from the CIL calculation.
-The existing use must be the same as or similar to the proposed use.
-This can significantly reduce CIL liability for conversions and change of use schemes.
-Keep evidence of lawful use for at least 6 continuous months.
+This can significantly reduce liability for conversions and change of use schemes.
+Keep evidence of lawful use—utility bills, business rates, tenancy agreements.

-Main reliefs include: Social Housing Relief (100% relief for affordable housing provided by registered providers), Self-Build Exemption (100% relief if you build your own home and live in it for 3 years), Charitable Relief (for charitable purposes), and Exceptional Circumstances Relief (discretionary, rarely granted).
-You must apply BEFORE commencement.
-Retrospective claims are not accepted.
+Main reliefs include: Social Housing Relief (100% for affordable housing by registered providers), Self-Build Exemption (100% if you build and occupy for 3 years), Charitable Relief (for charitable purposes), and Exceptional Circumstances Relief (discretionary, rarely granted).
+Crucially, you must apply BEFORE commencement.
+Retrospective claims are not accepted—start your relief application when you receive planning permission.

-Late payment attracts serious penalties: 20% surcharge if not paid within 30 days of notice, then 40% surcharge plus 8% annual interest.
-The local authority can also impose a stop notice preventing further development and can register a local land charge.
+Late payment attracts serious penalties: 20% surcharge if not paid within 30 days of demand notice, then 40% surcharge plus 8% annual interest.
+The local authority can also impose a stop notice preventing further development and register a local land charge.
 CIL is recoverable as a civil debt.
-Always notify the council of commencement date and pay on time.
+Always notify the council of commencement date and pay on schedule.

 Related Property Terms